power-theory/powertwin-solver/README.md

 6. Start the recovery

 ## CLI Commands
-This CLI tool allows you to manage simulations and related tasks for the Powertwin Solver.
+This CLI tool allows you to manage simulations and related tasks for the PowerTwin Solver.
 Below are the available commands and their usage.
 Open a new terminal with the follow command:
 ```sh
 docker exec -it <container_id_or_name> /bin/bash
 ```